Last Updated on

 Countries: Chad, Mauritania, Niger.

 Also known as the white antelope and the screwhorn antelope, the addax lives in the Sahara desert.
+This rare antelope has seen its lands devastated by drought and destruction.
+It’s one of the rarest sights anywhere in Africa.

 2. Ethiopian Wolf